Greensboro man dies, four juveniles injured in collision in Winston-Salem

 A 20-year-old Greensboro man was killed and four juveniles were injured in a collision Friday afternoon on Peters Creek Parkway in Winston-Salem.

-Cristian Michael Raman of Silver Avenue, Greensboro, was pronounced dead at the scene of the wreck about 4 p.m. near Parkway Plaza Shopping Center, Winston-Salem Police said in a news release.
+Cristian Michael Raman of Silver Avenue in Greensboro was pronounced dead at the scene of the wreck about 4 p.m. near Parkway Plaza Shopping Center, Winston-Salem police said in a news release.

 Raman was driving a 2019 Dodge Journey north on Peters Creek Parkway when he collided with a 2009 Hyundai Elantra turning onto the road from the shopping center, police said.
 The Dodge Journey then hit the bridge support pillar of Salisbury Ridge Road.